 My sister, niece and I made a brief visit in September 2016.
 We had reservations for lunch at a vineyard west of Castellina and decided to visit Radda first.
 At that point it was a beautiful day and we enjoyed checking out the shops and the usual photo ops.

 My introduction to Gaiole was on that first bike trip when we also rode to Radda and Castellina.
-With Gaiole, however, most of us rode in the van since it was another rainy day.
+Most of us rode in the van to Gaiole, since it was another rainy day.
 Even riding in the van, we were all damp and chilled when we got to our destination for lunch.
 Our guide said it was a restored castle owned by a Scottish couple.
 It was both a restaurant and hotel and perhaps because of the weather, the lunch was memorable.
 We had tortellini soup and tiramisu, my first experience with both and they were delicious.
 We were all holding out our bowls asking for more like a scene out of Oliver Twist.
 One of the first things I did when I got home, was to figure out how to make the soup.
 (Tiramisu was another story.
 It wasn’t until I took a cooking class in the fall of 2016 that I learned how to make a great version of this dessert.)

 I’ve looked all over the web for that ‘castle’ but nothing seems to fit with my memory.
 If any reader knows this place, please leave a comment.